go-sprout/sprout/README.md

 > [!IMPORTANT]
 > The `sprigin` package is a temporary solution to provide backward compatibility with Sprig.
 We recommend updating your code to use the Sprout package directly to take advantage of the new features and improvements.
 >
-> A complete guide are available in the [documentation](https://docs.atom.codes/sprout/migration-from-sprig).
+> A complete guide is available in the [documentation](https://docs.atom.codes/sprout/migration-from-sprig).

 ```diff
 import (